 Hafod exhibition at Croft Castle

 Discover an exhibition of prints in the Upper Gallery at Croft.
-The prints were created by Joseph Constantine Stadler; the original watercolours from which he engraved the images were the work of the artist John 'Warwick' Smith and depict the 'Picturesque' landscape at Hafod, near Aberystwyth.
+The prints were engraved by Joseph Constantine Stadler; the original watercolours from which he engraved the images were the work of the artist John 'Warwick' Smith and depict the 'Picturesque' landscape at Hafod, near Aberystwyth.
 Hafod was designed by Thomas Johnes II, who was brought up at Croft Castle.

 Who was Thomas Johnes II?

 Thomas (1748-1816), was born at Dinham House in Ludlow but brought up at Croft Castle.
 His parents Elizabeth and Thomas moved to Croft after being given it as a wedding present from Elizabeth’s father, Richard Knight.